Anthropologist | Social Researcher | Educator

-Previously, I completed an M.A. in Medical Anthropology at the University of Coimbra with a visiting period at the University of California, Berkeley.
+Previously, I completed a master’s in Medical Anthropology at the University of Coimbra with a visiting period at the University of California, Berkeley.
 In my master’s thesis, I wrote about art practices involving frontier areas of science and emerging technologies.
-I have also worked as a researcher in several interdisciplinary projects in Europe.
-As an instructor, I have taught anthropology, social theory, and cultural and media studies to graduate and undergraduate students in the US and Singapore.
+As an instructor, I have taught anthropology, social theory, STS, and cultural and media studies to graduate and undergraduate students of diverse backgrounds and career inclinations.

 I also happen to be a first-generation college student who has had the luck and privilege to study in multiple places.
 I honor the opportunities I was given through a personal commitment to cultivating diversity, equity, and inclusion in academia.

 I’m open to collaborations within and beyond my discipline.
 Please reach out at gils.1 [at] osu.edu.